Bounce (Sarah Connor song)

 "Bounce" is a song by German recording artist Sarah Connor, taken from her second studio album, Unbelievable (2002).
 Written by Bülent Aris, Toni Cottura, and Anthony Freeman, with production helmed by the former, the song samples Mary J. Blige's 2001 song "Family Affair", while featuring guest vocals by Wyclef Jean.
 "Bounce" was originally released as the album's fourth and final single in Central Europe on 21 July 2003, amid Connor's first pregnancy.
 It reached the top 20 in Austria, Germany, and Switzerland.

+Chart performance

+"Bounce" was released by X-Cell Records on 21 July 2003 as the fourth and final single from Sarah Connor's second album debut album Unbelievable (2002).
+It initially debuted at number 16 on the German Singles Chart in the week of 4 August 2003, before rising to number twelve, its peak position, in the following week.
+The song would spend 12 weeks inside the top 100 of the chart.
+GfK ranked it 68th on its 2003 year-end singles chart.
+Elsewhere in German-speaking Europe, "Bounce" reached number 20 in Austria and number 14 in Switzerland, where it charted significantly higher than previous single "He's Unbelievable" (2003).